Woolfrey/software_simple_qp/README.md

 ```
 That is all!

-**If you want to build the package for some reason...**

-There is a simple `test.cpp` file you can run that demonstrates the use of the `QPSolver` class.
+_If you want to build the package for some reason..._ there is a simple `test.cpp` file you can run that demonstrates the use of the `QPSolver` class.
 First navigate to your working directory:

 ```
 cd ~/MyWorkspace